apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-One way to address the problem is by changing variable's isolation.
+One way to address the problem is by changing the variable's isolation.

 ```swift
 @MainActor